-Materiality: Through stakeholder engagement and materiality assessment, 24 issues related to the Group's sustainable development were identified and prioritised.
+Materiality: Through materiality assessment with the stakeholders engagement, 24 issues related to the Group's sustainable development were identified and prioritized.
 Those material environmental and social issues are highlighted in this report.

-Quantitative: Measurable environmental and social key performance indicators [the "KPIs"] are reported.
-To ensure the accuracy and traceability of these KPIs, the standards, methodologies and emission factors used for each indicator are also disclosed.
+Quantitative: Measurable environmental and social key performance indicators (KPIs) are reported.
+And to ensure the accuracy and traceability of these KPIs, the used standards, methodologies and emission factors for each indicator are also disclosed.